Faculty

 B. A. Religious Studies and German, Missouri State University

-Dr. Roberts area of expertise is North American religions and cultures, and she teaches classes on all religious traditions.
+Dr. Smith’s area of expertise is North American religions and cultures, and she teaches classes on all religious traditions.
 Her primary research is a critical analysis of post-racial and post-ethnic theories of American religious pluralism and extending this analysis to critical pedagogies of religious studies.
-Dr. Roberts is also working on a co-authored manuscript analyzing the various spiritualities emerging within the hula hooping subculture in the United States.
+Dr. Smith is also working on a co-authored manuscript analyzing the various spiritualities emerging within the hula hooping subculture in the United States.
 Her work has been published in the journal Nova Religio, as well as in several edited volumes.
-Dr. Roberts has served as the Executive Secretary/Treasurer for the North American Association for the Study of Religion (NAASR), and on the Board for the Institute for Diversity and Civic Life (IDCL) in Austin, Texas.
+Dr. Smith has served as the Executive Secretary/Treasurer for the North American Association for the Study of Religion (NAASR), and on the Board for the Institute for Diversity and Civic Life (IDCL) in Austin, Texas.
 She is an active member in the American Academy of Religion (AAR) as well.

 pryan@fullcoll.edu